alined908/phoodi/README.md

 - [ ] Comment a comment

 ## Todo Meetup
-- [ ] Remove people from meetup
-- [ ] Admin functionality for meetup member
 - [ ] Disable actions if event is in the past
 - [ ] Integrate the meetup notifications with the chat